hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Convinced, and ready to take the plunge?

-Some of you will be ready to crack open Landau & Lifshitz's *Fluid Mechanics*, part of which which represents their (very demanding) "theoretical minimum".
+Some of you will be ready to crack open Landau & Lifshitz's *Fluid Mechanics*, part of which represents their (very demanding) "theoretical minimum".
 For most of you, starting there would be unwise; a friendlier introduction might be in order.
 I discuss books on fluid and continuum mechanics written by physicists on a [companion page](booksByPhysicists.md).
 Please consult that list, as it is of great value to read how fellow physicists view the subject.
 Having said that, hydrodynamics is an interdisciplinary field, and some of the finest literature in it has been written by others, deserving of your attention.
 Below I will enumerate some books by non-physicists that physicists often recommend.
 A personal favorite is by the late oceanographer, Pijush K. Kundu (1941-1994):
 - P. K. Kundu, 1990:  *Fluid Mechanics*, 1st edition (Academic Press).

 This was my primary text when I began learning the subject in the summer of 1996, and subsequent experience has convined me that it remains one of the finest first books on the subject one can learn from.
 (I am unable to vouch for later editions of the book, which were prepared by other authors.
 Physicist [R. A. Shaw](https://doi.org/10.1119/1.4929153) has used the original edition, but would not use the later ones.)